COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-You’ve heard the saying — men are from Venus and women are from Mars.
+You’ve heard the saying — men are from Mars and women are from Venus.
 It’s no secret that men and women are different in more ways than their physical appearance and personality characteristics.
-Diseases like cancer affect men and women differently too.
+Diseases like cancer affect men and women differently, too.

 Statistics show 1 in 2 men will develop some form of the disease in his lifetime, compared with 1 in 3 women.
 Women are most affected by breast, colon, endometrial, lung, cervical, skin and ovarian cancers, and the cancers that most often affect men are prostate, colon, lung and skin cancers.

 Oncologists know that men are more likely to develop cancer and women are more likely to survive it.
 Overall, men with any type of cancer were six percent more likely to die of their disease than women with cancer.
 This rose to more than 12 percent when comparing men and women with the same cancer type.
 Scientists have had a hard time determining why, until recently.

 A recent study suggests that the differences between the sexes may in part be due to carcinogenic exposures and lifestyle factors like cigarette smoking, drinking alcohol and eating fattier foods — all of which are more prevalent among men.

 Take liver cancer, for example.
 Researchers believe men are almost twice more likely to develop liver cancer than women.
 This is probably related to heavier alcohol consumption among men, which may also account for a greater incidence of other cancers in men, like head and neck cancer.